 What do I need to know?

-PROV holds several long unindexed record series of merchant ships' crews, and one smaller sequence which has been digitised and indexed.
-The records range from 1852 – 1922 and cover a variety of locations and crew activities, including discharge, desertion, payment and release.
+PROV holds a range of records from 1852 – 1922 about merchant ships' crews, some of which have been digitised.
+The records cover a variety of locations and crew activities, including discharge, desertion, payment and release.
 This page brings together the records available in our collection.

 How do I search?